 “So we asked if BOQ Specialist would be interested in financing the dentists that go through Bii’s program.”

-Associate Professor Brener chose BOQ Specialist because of his long standing business relationship with Sandy Constanti, dating back to when he started his very first practice.
+Associate Professor Brener chose BOQ Specialist because of his long standing business relationship with their team, dating back to when he started his very first practice.

 When he first graduated from the University of Sydney and planned to open his own practice, he approached the major banks.
 All of them turned him down.
 “The four big banks and the non-specialist medical and dental lending centres, have no idea about the ins and outs of what we do as dentists and the potential that we have,” he says.

-However, that wasn’t the case with Sandy Constanti of BOQ Specialist.
-It was her understanding of his business that meant she could arrange the necessary lending to get started, and he has dealt regularly with Sandy since
+However, that wasn’t the case with BOQ Specialist.
+It was their understanding of his business that meant they could arrange the necessary lending to get started, and he has dealt regularly with them since that time.

-“What I can say about BOQ Specialist, and Sandy in particular, is that we've known each other for a long time and she has been very, very forthcoming in helping Bii’s program by arranging finance for dentists participating in the program,” he says.
-“So when the time came for me to buy a cone beam scanner, she already understood my practice, knew my finances really well, and it was a fairly simple matter of just organising the finance for that machine.”
+“What I can say about the BOQ Specialist team, is that we've known each other for a long time and they have been very, very forthcoming in helping Bii’s program by arranging finance for dentists participating in the program,” he says.
+“So when the time came for me to buy a cone beam scanner, they already understood my practice, knew my finances really well, and it was a fairly simple matter of just organising the finance for that machine.”

 It may have seemed simple to Associate Professor Brener, but a lot goes on behind the scenes at BOQ Specialist to make the purchase seamless.
 Knowing his practice, BOQ Specialist was able to help him buy the cone beam on his BOQ Specialist credit card—which also earned him Qantas Frequent Flyer points.

 “I thought the Qantas Frequent Flyer points would be very handy,” he says.
 “So I put that all on my BOQ Specialist credit card.
 So it was a win-win situation for everyone.”